Jet energy drop: Iterated soft drop

 Here the soft threshold $z_{\rm cut}$ and the angular exponent $\beta$ are free parameters that specify the grooming procedure.\footnote{The case $\beta=0$ corresponds to the modified mass drop tagger (mMDT)~\cite{Dasgupta:2013ihk}.} If the branches fail the criterion, i.e.~the splitting is too soft, the softer branch is removed and the declustering sequence continues following the more energetic branch.
 Once the soft drop criterion is satisfied, the grooming algorithm terminates and all remaining particles in the two branches constitute the groomed jet.
 If no branching satisfies the soft drop criterion, the last single particle is considered to be the groomed jet.

 The observable we consider in this work is the relative difference $\Delta_E$ of the jet energy or jet transverse momentum before and after grooming, which will be discussed for the original soft drop algorithm in section~\ref{sec:SD}.
-The factorization and resummation of $\Delta_E$ involve the groomed jet radius $R_g$, which is the geometric distance between the two branches that satisfy the soft drop criterion, $R_g \equiv \Delta R_{12}$.
+In the case of soft drop grooming, the factorization and resummation of $\Delta_E$ involve the groomed jet radius $R_g$, which is the geometric distance between the two branches that satisfy the soft drop criterion, $R_g \equiv \Delta R_{12}$.
 For convenience, we often use the normalized groomed jet radius $\theta_g \equiv R_g/R$.

 In this section we consider $\Delta_E$ for the iterated soft drop (ISD) algorithm~\cite{Frye:2017yrw}.
 This differs from the original soft drop by continuing with the grooming procedure, following the more energetic branch after the soft drop condition is satisfied\footnote{Alternatively, both branches can be followed, which is known as recursive soft drop~\cite{Dreyer:2018tjj}, and will not be considered in this paper.}.
 This continues until only one particle is left and, thus, the entire jet is declustered.
 The groomed jet is then given by all particles that are contained in branches that satisfy the soft drop condition along the way.
 In the remainder of this section, we present a calculation of the cross section differential in $\Delta_E$ for this grooming algorithm.
 See \fig{Tree} for an illustration of regular and iterated soft drop.